Dentures and Partial Dentures Oxnard, CA

 How are dentures made?

-In order for dentures to be created, patients in Port Hueneme need to schedule a dental appointment.
+In order for dentures to be created, patients in Oxnard need to schedule a dental appointment.
 At this time, the dentist will examine your gums and other teeth to determine if dentures are the best solution for you and if so, what type.
 A mold will then be taken of your teeth and gums so that the dentures can be created in a dental lab.
 Typically, several molds or impressions will be made so that the dentist can determine how your jaw functions and moves.
 Using these impressions, the lab will make a set of dentures that looks natural and fits perfectly.
 If necessary, adjustments will be made.
 We can discuss the process in more detail during a consultation.

 Benefits of Dentures

-Patients throughout the Port Hueneme area like how convenient dentures are.
+Patients throughout the Oxnard area like how convenient dentures are.
 Whether you need a full or partial set, dentures can replace teeth in a non-invasive way.
 There is no surgical element to worry about, and temporary dentures can be fitted immediately.
 This provides a quick and easy solution.
 If, however, you are looking for something that feels more natural, you should consider a cosmetic dentistry procedure.

 Negatives of Dentures